jhxie/CMPUT496/Timestamp/report/README.md

 lack of averaging functions: the sample results listed here may turn out to be outliers, so in the future the averaging functionality may be added to ensure the data obtained is actually "trustworthy".

+**NOTE** the unit for measuring time for all the tests below is millisecond.
 ## Padding Message Size
+Refer to the plot [tsTestPadMsgSize.png](plot/tsTestPadMsgSize.png).
 2 Bytes

 |Sequence Number|Arrival Time Delta|Normalized Arrival Time|
 |:-------------:| ----------------:| ---------------------:|
 | 83            | 128              | 128                   |